vertyco/vrt-cogs/README.md

 # Contributing

-If you have any suggestions, or found any bugs, please ping me in Discord (Vertyco#0117) or [open an issue](https://github.com/vertyco/vrt-cogs/issues) on my repo!
+If you have any suggestions, or found any bugs, please ping me in Discord (vertyco) or [open an issue](https://github.com/vertyco/vrt-cogs/issues) on my repo!

-If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR.
+If you would like to contribute, please talk to me on Discord first about your ideas before opening a PR, then follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

 # Translate my cogs